List of Indigenous Australian art movements and cooperatives

 Australian Indigenous art movements and cooperatives have been central to the emergence of Indigenous Australian art.
 Whereas many western artists pursue formal training and work as individuals, most contemporary Indigenous art is created in community groups and art centres.

+Indigenous art centres put high value on social inclusion; they support major artists and foster emerging ones; they encourage participation and professional development of young people as artists or related workers, to provide employment and income.
+They focus on community rather than the art market: family connection, along with activities that celebrate Aboriginal and help to protect culture.

-The following external sites are links to some of the Aboriginal-owned and -operated art cooperatives.
-These cooperatives reflect the diversity of art across Indigenous Australia from the north west region where oscachre is significantly used; to the tropical north where the use of cross-hatching prevails; to the Papunya style of art from the central desert cooperatives.
-Art is increasingly becoming a significant source of income and livelihood for some of these communities.
+The cooperatives or art centres listed below reflect the diversity of art across Indigenous Australia, where art, particularly for remote communities, is a significant source of income and livelihood.

 Peak groups

-These are organisations that represent, or include, a number of Indigenous art cooperatives.
+The following organisations represent, or include, a number of Indigenous art cooperatives: